kkunapuli/kkunapuli.github.io/_pages/machineLearning.md

    image: /assets/images/primes.jpg
 ---

-This is the page with reading
+This is the page with all the machine learning fun